|

 sharpness or harshness of voice, which usually indicates

-command himself."
-"There are certain things in war of which the
+another that cannot command himself."
+"There are certain things in war

-greater the general, the more he contributes in maneuver,
+maneuver.
+The greater the general, the more he contributes in

 Captain, that knows what he fights for, and loves what he